mdether7/horse-race-gamble/README.md

 Terminal-based horse racing gambling game.
 Still need to add bots' betting simulation, but the core gameplay loop is mostly done.
-Any critique, suggestions, or help are very welcome — feel free to open issues or submit pull requests.
+Any critique, suggestions, or help are very welcome!
 Thanks for checking it out!

 Here are some screenshots: